Jacob Tjørnelund

-Jacob Tjørnelund (born 31 December 1991) is a Danish professional footballer who plays as a left-back for Danish 1st Division club Hobro IK.
+Jacob Tjørnelund (born 31 December 1991) is a Danish professional footballer who plays as a left-back.

 Career

 Tjørnelund progressed through the youth academy of SønderjyskE, where he made his professional debut on 16 October 2010 at age 18 in a 1–0 home win over AaB in the Danish Superliga.
 He came on as a substitute for Kenneth Fabricius.
 After three years as part of the SønderjyskE first team, his contract expired in December 2013.

 Despite interest from Dutch club De Graafschap where he had been on a trial, Tjørnelund, who was a free agent after his contract expired, signed a six-month contract with Hobro IK.
 After a successful first term at the club, where he helped them win promotion to the Superliga for first time in club history, he signed a two-year contract extension on 1 July 2014.

 As his contract expired in 2017, Tjørnelund initially chose to leave Hobro but ultimately changed his decision and signed a contract extension.
+After 10 years of faithful service in Hobro, Tjørnelund retired from the club at the end of 2023.